jadeleafmoon/jadeleafmoon/README.md

 Turnip is a web app I built that allows users to buy and sell their used items.
 The idea was inspired by a beautiful app I used while I was in Korea called Karrot, which is an e-commerce app.
 I was disappointed with the current offerings of buy-and-sell websites, so I created my own with a more modern and user-friendly design.

-Tech stack: JavaScript, React, Node, Express, Knex, PostgreSQL, HTML, CSS, and Firebase.
+Tech Stack: JavaScript, React, Node, Express, Knex, PostgreSQL, HTML, CSS, and Firebase.

 ## Tech Skills 💻